 The main topic in my work is fear and that’s why I draw monsters a lot to express and visualize it.
 I like to read Cryptozoology books where people talk about encounters of unknown monsters or creatures which are sometimes considered to mythical subjects.

 What kind of technology, technical or software do you use?

-For my projection installation and Vjing work, I use MadMapper and Modul8 for software and some external equipment such as MIDI player, video mixer, Video splitter, Raspberry Pi etc.
+For my projection installation and Vjing work, I use MadMapper and Modul8 for software and some external equipment such as MIDI player, video mixer, Video splitter, Raspberry Pi, etc.

 Why can your work be a source of inspiration for others?

-If my work can be a source of inspiration for anyone, which I would be very honored, I think it’s because it is very personal in a sense that I try to create my visuals based on my feelings and sometimes from specific personal experiences.
+If my work can be a source of inspiration for anyone, which I would be very honored, I think it’s because it is very personal in the sense that I try to create my visuals based on my feelings and sometimes from specific personal experiences.

 For you, what is the border between digital art and traditional art?

-I think it’s difficult these days to draw the line between digital and traditional art as we use digital technology in pretty much any aspects of our lives including art making.
+I think it’s difficult these days to draw the line between digital and traditional art as we use digital technology in pretty much any aspects of our lives including art-making.

 If the final artwork is tangible and has physical existence it’s traditional, such as painting, sculpture.

 An artwork that isn’t tangible and doesn’t have the physical existence but it still exists visually such as Projection Art, computer generative Art, Interactive Art, Interactive performing Art would be digital art.